 It is thereby important that you do not react to your finding of their manipulative ways expressively and outright.
 Once you figure out just how manipulative someone is at work, begin the process of publicizing their ways by simply adding more people to the conversations you have with them.
 You should strive to make them feel comfortable with continuing to be cunning.

 The steps in exposing a manipulative individual are very subtle and implicit in nature.
 The key is to not be labelled as a person who is trying to expose a manipulative individual for who they really are.
-The goal you should keep in mind, is to simply allow their own behavior to publicize expose itself.
-Allow their desire to manipulate, to get themselves into a position of being discovered as a manipulator.
+The goal you should keep in mind, is to simply allow their own behavior to publicize itself.
+Allow their desire to manipulate to run amok.
+Encourage them to feel like they’re getting away with it as you add more eyes and ears onto their increasingly carefree ploys.

 When you have the attention of other eyes and ears pointed to conversations you have with manipulative coworkers, it comes time to become a strategic inquirer.
 Without adding any commentary or opinion to your efforts, simply assume the role of asking questions which point to truths that manipulators aim to keep under wraps.
 The questions should take steps toward truth, but not arrive at it, as the manipulative individual becomes more defensive the closer you get to truth.
 Simply aim to get the ball rolling with your inquiries, and carve out a path for others to cognitively ski down.